Biomedical Research Fellowships

 The Hartwell Foundation provides funding to US citizens for postdoctoral training in biomedical science at select, qualifying research institutions in the United States.
 Hartwell Fellowships offer support for two years at $50,000 direct cost per year to support scientists in the early stages of their research careers by enabling them to pursue further specialized training as part of professional career development.

 Qualifying institutions choose an individual to receive a Hartwell Fellowship, according to the following process.
 Each year The Hartwell Foundation announces its Top Ten Centers of Biomedical Research.
-Selected institutions hold an internal competition to nominate four principal investigators for a Hartwell Individual Biomedical Research Award that are eager to pursue early-stage, innovative, and cutting- edge biomedical research that that has the potential to benefit children but that has not yet qualified for significant funding from outside sources.
-Institutions that fully participate in the process to select Hartwell Investigators receive funding to support one Hartwell Fellow.
-Each institution is asked to designate a recipient that exemplifies the values of the Foundation.
+Selected institutions hold an internal competition to nominate three principal investigators for a Hartwell Individual Biomedical Research Award that are eager to pursue early-stage, innovative, and cutting- edge biomedical research that that has the potential to benefit children but that has not yet qualified for significant funding from outside sources.
+For each Nominee selected for an Individual Award the sponsoring participating institution receives one Hartwell Fellowship that they designate to a qualified postdoctoral researcher.

 At the conclusion of their postdoctoral training, Hartwell Fellows are asked to submit to The Hartwell Foundation a Summary of the Impact that the award had on their career goals.